Christmas tree themes: 11 on-trend decorating schemes to try in 2024

 How to choose a Christmas tree theme for your home

-When choosing a Christmas tree theme, you should consider your overall design aesthetic, and opt for pieces that you can use year after year, minimizing overall cost and waste.
+When choosing a Christmas tree theme, you should consider your overall design aesthetic, and opt for pieces that you can use year after year, minimising overall cost and waste.
 Rachel Epstein, design specialist and creative director of CARME Home says that it's important to think about existing themes when choosing a tree.

 "Christmas trees are a standout feature of the home and so you'll want to choose a theme that complements your interiors without clashing with your décor.
 The main things to consider when choosing a theme are the colour and lighting," she tells Woman & Home.
 "The colour of the decorations should complement your tree as well as the rest of the room.